Nitrokey/libnitrokey/README.md

 * PIN protected OTP is currently not working,
 * Factory reset and generating AES key commands are not yet tested neither covered in unittest,
 * The library is not supporting Nitrokey Storage stick but it should be done in nearest future.
 The only working function for now (looking by Python unit tests) is getting HOTP code.
+* Fix compilation warnings
+* Show friendly message when no device is connected and do not abort

 Other tasks might be listed either in `TODO` file or on project's issues page.